d-gilles/Tiniworld_ML_Timeseries/README.md

 ### To run this project ...
 - Download the repo, it includes all the data needed.
-- run `make start` to set up a folder for the ML models and install requirements.
+- run `make setup` to set up a folder for the ML models and install requirements.
 - run `make train` to crossvalidate und fit models all location with ticke sales > `THRESHOLD` .